 The First National Bank Of Williamsburg

-The First National Bank Of Williamsburg in Kentucky printed $432,060 dollars worth of national currency.
-That is a pretty standard output.
-However, some types of currency from this bank could still be rare.
-This national bank opened in 1904 and stopped printing money in 1935, which equals a 32 year printing period.
+The First National Bank Of Williamsburg in Pennsylvania printed $782,380 dollars worth of national currency.
+That is a high amount, but condition and serial numbers can make otherwise common currency from this bank quite valuable.
+This national bank opened in 1903 and stopped printing money in 1934, which equals a 32 year printing period.
 That is a fairly normal lifespan for a national bank.
-During its life, The First National Bank Of Williamsburg issued 6 different types and denominations of national currency.
+During its life, The First National Bank Of Williamsburg issued 8 different types and denominations of national currency.
 We have examples of the types listed below.
 Your bank note should look similar.
 Just the bank name will be different.
-For the record, The First National Bank Of Williamsburg was located in Whitley County.
-It was assigned charter number 7174.
+For the record, The First National Bank Of Williamsburg was located in Blair County.
+It was assigned charter number 6971.

 We buy all national currency.
 Please call or email us for a quote.
 Sales@AntiqueMoney.com

-The First National Bank Of Williamsburg in Kentucky printed 5,790 sheets of $10 1902 blue seal national bank notes.
-That is a fairly standard sheet output for a national bank issuing blue seals.
-You likely aren’t dealing with a super common or a super rare bank note.
+The First National Bank Of Williamsburg also printed 11,528 sheets of $10 1902 blue seal national bank notes.
+Once a bank prints more than 10,000 sheets of blue seals it becomes very difficult for those notes to be rare.
 1902 $10 blue seal bank notes all have a portrait of William McKinley on them.
 Values can range from as little as $40 up to over $10,000.
 There really is no trick to know what is rare and what is common by just doing an internet search.
 You really need to work with an expert (like us) in order to determine the value of your specific bank note.
 There are at least ten different factors than can make some 1902 $10 blue seals worth more than others.
 We know exactly what to look for and we would be happy to provide a free appraisal and our best offer.

 1902 $10 Blue Seal National Bank Note